 This however isn't the case for all hair, it again comes down to the type of hair, if it’s thick or thin, fine or coarse, Which is why it’s best to make sure using these scissors are the right idea for the hair.
 In saying that, Creating texture in the hair is essentially creating movement and shape for hair that may be lacking either of those two.
 With the fashion of today, you simply cannot go wrong with having a texture shear in your collection of shears.

-Much like a normal scissor, it’s always a good option to carry a few different shears with different teeth.
+Much like a normal shear, it’s always a good option to carry a few different shears with different teeth.
 That was one or many tips I received when doing my training because no two haircuts will be the same and you will always need a different shear to provide each client the service and cut they want.

 Taking that into consideration it’s so easy to give the client what they want but sometimes the hair doesn't always work with you and can be stubborn or hard to work with.
 That's why as I was saying it’s best to have multiple choices of shears.
 In my personal case I have a cutting shear, a shear for weight removal/ blending, one to texture and one shear that's my best all-rounder, oh and of course my cutting comb, that way I'm never stuck on not being able to provide my client the best service or cut possible.